pawlikowsky/feederek/README.md

 bot.sendMessage(chat_id="@CHANNEL_NAME", text=message)
 ```

-If you whant to change number of checking last feeds (default 5), change
+If you want to change number of checking last feeds (default 5), change

 ```python
 for x in range(5):